dotnet/wpf/Documentation/contributing-guide.md

 * Low-risk changes, which are easy to review (e.g. typos, comment changes, documentation improvements, etc.).
 * Test fixes, test improvements and new tests increasing code coverage.
 * Infrastructure fixes and improvements, which are aligned with achieving our goal to ship high quality .NET Core 3.0 release.
-* Bug fixes for differences between WinForms for .NET Core and .NET Framework.
+* Bug fixes for differences between WPF for .NET Core and .NET Framework.

 If you have a **larger change** falling into any of these categories, we recommend to **check with our team members** prior to creating a PR.
 We recommend to first create a [new issue](https://github.com/dotnet/wpf/issues), where you can describe your intent and help us understand the change you plan to contribute.